 Located between one of the poorest census tracts and one of the most prosperous business districts in Durham, the Geer Street learning Garden is a flourishing urban green space.

 The garden has twelve raised vegetable beds, an outdoor classroom space, fruit trees, a cob pizza oven, a small greenhouse, two beehives, vermicompost system, perennial rain gardens, outdoor kitchen, mushroom logs, pollinator habitats and areas for community gatherings...all on only a quarter-acre lot!
 Conveniently located in Durham’s urban food corridor, the garden neighbors Reinvestment Partners, Farmer Foodshare, and an urban demonstration apiary managed by Bee Downtown.
-The heart of the Geer Street Garden are the countless community partners we have built in Durham.
+The heart of the Geer Street Garden are the countless community partnerships we have built in Durham.
 Read where food from the garden gets distributed.

 110 E. Geer Street